javascript-tutorial/en.javascript.info/2-ui/3-event-details/3-mousemove-mouseover-mouseout-mouseenter-mouseleave/article.md

 - A fast mouse move may skip intermediate elements.
 - Events `mouseover/out` and `mouseenter/leave` have an additional property: `relatedTarget`.
 That's the element that we are coming from/to, complementary to `target`.

-- Events `mouseover/out` trigger even when we go from the parent element to a child element.
+Events `mouseover/out` trigger even when we go from the parent element to a child element.
 The browser assumes that the mouse can be only over one element at one time -- the deepest one.

-- Events `mouseenter/leave` do not bubble and do not trigger when the mouse goes to a child element.
-They only track whether the mouse comes inside and outside the element as a whole.
-So, they are simpler than `mouseover/out`, but we can't implement delegation using them.
+Events `mouseenter/leave` are different in that aspect: they only trigger when the mouse comes in and out the element as a whole.
+Also they do not bubble.